BradleyRodriq/BradleyRodriq/README.md

 - **TravelVibes**: A mock TripAdvisor-like website focusing on local experiences and affordable options in Puerto Rico.
 Built with MongoDB, Express.js, React.js, and Node.js.
 - **Scheduler**: A project to manage tour scheduling for guides.
 Built with Python and tkinter.
 - **GenerAItor**: An AI image generation app using my knowledge with MERN full stack.
+- **Inventory Management**: A project to handle stock in a very user friendly interface.

 ## 🌱 What I'm Learning
 - **React Native**: I'm currently learning React Native to build mobile applications.